NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/GitHub.md

 > A Label is an entity on GitHub that can be applied to [Issues](#issue) to help index and organize them.
 Multiple Labels can be used to create sub-lists and to aid in documentation.

-## Training
+## Training and Authorization

-The `Hello World` [Quickstart Guide](https://docs.github.com/en/get-started/quickstart/hello-world) is the primary part of training for NEW AGE personnel who utilize GitHub, and completion of it is sufficient to obtain competency.
-Alternative repository work can be used as evidence for competency if it contains each component of the branch-commit-pull-merge process.
+The `Hello World` [Quickstart Guide](https://docs.github.com/en/get-started/quickstart/hello-world) is the primary part of training for NEW AGE personnel who utilize GitHub, and completion of it is sufficient to obtain competency to contribute to repositories in the organization.
+Alternative repository work can be used as evidence for competency to contribute to repositories if it contains each component of the branch-commit-pull-merge process.

+Publishing of documents to the NAL Organization's GitHub Pages sites is considered a separate training, and sufficient evidence of competency can be attained by completing the [Quickstart](https://docs.github.com/en/pages/quickstart) and [Getting Started](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) guides on the [GitHub Pages Documentation](https://docs.github.com/en/pages) site, or by showing evidence of competency for [MkDocs](./MkDocs.md).

-Personnel must successfully complete the guide (or other sufficient work) on the GitHub account that is marked as a contributor to the [NEWAGE-Labs GitHub Organization](https://github.com/NEWAGE-Labs).
+Personnel must successfully complete all guides (or other sufficient work) on the GitHub account that is marked as a contributor to the [NEWAGE-Labs GitHub Organization](https://github.com/NEWAGE-Labs).
 The supervisor(s) for the training is the User marked as ***Owner*** of the NAL organization.

 ## Additional Information